Duals of Higher Vector Spaces: The model DK(N(V)*[-n])

 As anticipated in Remark \ref{rem:DK-n-shift-dual-appendix}, we now discuss the other possible model of $n$-dual imported from chain complexes via the Dold-Kan correspondence.
 For simplicity, throughout this section, whenever we talk about the $n$-dual of $\huaV$ we consider $\huaV$ to be a $\VS$ $n$-groupoid.

 First of all, $DK(N(\huaV)^*[-n])$ is the $n$-dual of the $\VS$ $n$-groupoid $\huaV$ for $n=0, 1$ because in these cases the deformation retract in Theorem \ref{thm:EZ-thm-hom} is actually an isomorphism, as in Example \ref{ex:0dual} and Remark \ref{rem:VS1Dual-DK}.
-In these cases the $n$-dual pairing is also non-degenerate on the nose and it coincides with a trivial extension of the canonical evaluation pairing of the $n$-th level $\huaV_n$ with its dual vector space to a simplicial pairing.
+In these cases the $n$-dual pairing is also non-degenerate on the nose and it coincides with a trivial extension of the canonical evaluation pairing of the $n$-th level $\huaV_n$ with its dual vector space.

-In general cases (for $n\ge 2$), we would like to retain this property of the $n$-dual pairing being a trivial extension of the evaluation pairing of $\huaV_n^*$ to a canonical simplicial pairing $\huaV^{n*} \otimes \huaV \to B^n{\R}$, while requiring it to be non-degenerate only up to homotopy.
+In general cases (for $n\ge 2$), we would like to retain this property of the $n$-dual pairing being a trivial extension of the evaluation pairing of $\huaV_n^*$ to a canonical simplicial pairing $\huaV^{n*} \otimes \huaV \to B^n{\R}$, while weakening the non-degeneracy condition and requiring it to be non-degenerate only up to homotopy.
 This is precisely what we get, as we saw in Section \ref{sec:ndual-overview}.
-On the other hand, using the maps in \eqref{eq:EZ-AW-internal-hom-long-comp}, one could produce a pairing on $DK(N(\huaV)^*[-n])$ by taking the evaluation pairing on chains, which is a chain map $\lambda: N(\huaV)^*[-n] \otimes N(\huaV) \to \R[-n]$, and defining $DK(AW^*\lambda)$.
-There are two reasons why this is inconvenient:
+On the other hand, using the maps in \eqref{eq:EZ-AW-internal-hom}, one could produce a pairing $DK(AW^*\lambda)$ on $DK(N(\huaV)^*[-n])$, where $\lambda: N(\huaV)^*[-n] \otimes N(\huaV) \to \R[-n]$ is the evaluation pairing on chains.
+But there are two reasons why this is not a good definition:

 Firstly, although at level $n$, $DK(N(\huaV)^*[-n])_n \cong \huaV_n^*$, the pairing $DK(AW^*\lambda)$ will not coincide with the evaluation pairing $ev: \huaV_n^* \otimes \huaV_n \to \R$ outside of the cases $n=0,1$.
-This is because, as we show in Proposition \ref{prop:DK2shiftedDual-counterex}, for $n\ge 2$, $ev$ does not extend trivially to a simplicial pairing $DK(N(\huaV)^*[-n]) \otimes \huaV \to B^n(\R)$ even in simple cases.
+This is because, as we show in Proposition \ref{prop:DK2shiftedDual-counterex}, for $n\ge 2$, $ev$ does not extend trivially to a \textit{simplicial} pairing $DK(N(\huaV)^*[-n]) \otimes \huaV \to B^n(\R)$ even in simple cases.